Bmi Doctors

 FDA Approvals and Indications

-In 2021, the FDA approved a higher dose of semaglutide under the brand name Wegovy® for chronic weight management in adults with obesity or overweight who have at least one weight-related condition, such as high blood pressure, type 2 diabetes, or high cholesterol.
-Wegovy® is used alongside a reduced-calorie diet and increased physical activity to help with weight loss and maintenance.
+The U.S. Food and Drug Administration (FDA) has approved Ozempic and Wegovy for multiple indications.
+In 2017, it was approved under the brand name Ozempic® for type 2 diabetes treatment, used in conjunction with diet and exercise to improve blood sugar control and reduce cardiovascular risks in patients with established heart disease.
+In 2021, a higher dose of semaglutide, marketed as Wegovy®, was approved for chronic weight management in adults with obesity or overweight and at least one weight-related condition, such as high blood pressure, type 2 diabetes, or high cholesterol.
+Wegovy® is used alongside a reduced-calorie diet and increased physical activity.

 Understanding Kidney Disease